JohnSnowLabs/johnsnowlabs/docs/_posts/gpirge/2023-09-20-bert_sequence_classifier_vop_adverse_event_en.md

     .setInputCols("document")
     .setOutputCol("token")

-val sequenceClassifier = new MedicalBertForSequenceClassification.pretrained("bert_sequence_classifier_vop_adverse_event", "en", "clinical/models")
+val sequenceClassifier = MedicalBertForSequenceClassification.pretrained("bert_sequence_classifier_vop_adverse_event", "en", "clinical/models")
     .setInputCols("token")
     .setOutputCol("prediction")

 val clf_Pipeline = new Pipeline().setStages(Array(document_assembler, tokenizer, sequenceClassifier))

-val data = Seq(Array("I am taking this medication once a day for the last 3 days.
+val data = Seq(Array(
+"I am taking this medication once a day for the last 3 days.
 I am feeling very bad, pressure on my head, some chest pain, cramps on my neck and feel very weird.
 I want to reduce my blood pressure naturally.
 Can I stop this medication?
 I only took it for 5 days.
 I was reading here, that a lot of people has been losing weight and exercise and now they have a normal blood pressure.
 Please let me know, what I can do.
 The sides effects are horrible", "I go the pub about 3-4 times a week and drink quite a bit.
 I like socialising, been doing so for years now.Recently been getting this occasional pain from the liver area (under right ribs).It comes and goes.
 Could this be a sign of liver damage?
 When i get this pain i am usually in the pub drinking.If i press the area under my right rib cage about half way across i can feel pain.
-Is that pain in the Liver?")).toDS().toDF("text")
+Is that pain in the Liver?"
+)).toDS().toDF("text")

 val result = clf_Pipeline.fit(data).transform(data)
 ```